 The second trimester begins on week 14 and lasts until the end of week 27.
 The third trimester begins on week 28 and lasts through week 40+.

-Many normal pregnancies go beyond 40 weeks and, depending on your provider, you may deliver your baby up until 42 weeks of Unwashed produce.
+Many normal pregnancies go beyond 40 weeks and, depending on your provider, you may deliver your baby up until 42 weeks.

 By the time you take a pregnancy test you will probably already be several weeks into your 1st trimester of pregnancy and have experienced some early signs of pregnancy.
 A pregnancy test measures your HCG hormone (human chorionic gonadotropin) by blood or urine.
 You may have a positive pregnancy test before you notice any signs that you are pregnant!

 Changes to Your Body